susanodii/values-and-variables-in-JavaScript/variables.md

 ### Introduction

 JavaScript is a high level programming langugage that can be used in web development, mobile development, and other other areas of software development.
-In JavaScript, understanding the fundamental concept of values and variables is crucial.When used correctly, they contribute to writing clean, efficient, and maintainable code.
+In JavaScript, understanding the fundamental concept of values and variables is crucial.
+When used correctly, they contribute to writing clean, efficient, and maintainable codes.

 In this article, you will learn about values and variables in JavaScript with detailed examples and, best practices for naming variables in JavaScript.